 If you have enjoyed Geography in Years 7, 8 and 9 you will enjoy the subject at GCSE.
 Teachers are proud of their passion for the subject and pride themselves on their ability to enthuse students though a wide variety of teaching and learning methods.
 The many methods include textbooks, worksheets, use of maps, photographs, videos and role play.
 As Geography is a contemporary subject, we are able to use ICT and the internet to research the most up to date information to help us with our studies.
 Geography is also a very practical subject.
 We run fieldtrips in the local area and overseas.
-For the past two years we have run a successful trip to Italy and hope to be able to run this again in the future.

-In 2019, 82% of students achieved a grade 4 - 9 with an impressive 32% achieving a Grade 7 or above.
+In 2023 91% of students achieved a grade 4 - 9 with an impressive 46% achieving a Grade 7 or above.